weareredshift/rs-components/README.md

 yarn add rs-components
 ```

-The import components like so:
+Then import components like so:

 ```
 import { Dropdown } from 'rs-components';